bbauska/UofM-Inter-with-JavaScript/readme.md

 12. Add the tabindex attributes.

-13. Test your site\'s functionality for keyboard access.
+13. Test your site&apos;s functionality for keyboard access.

 14. Host and share your site